Freihaut/Freihaut_Goeritz-2021-Study_Files_Keyboard/README.md

 A release of this repository was archived in Zenodo.
 To cite the data (according to Zenodo):

-Freihaut, Paul.
+Freihaut, Paul, & Göritz, Anja.
 (2021).
 Study Material for the paper: Does People's Keyboard Typing Reflect their Stress Level – An Explorative Study (Version 1.0.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4445197